cjw-network/CjwConfigProcessorBundle/README.md

 ## Additional Bundle Config

 You can also customize a few bundle settings and adapt the bundle to your requirements.
-To do that, you need to create a yaml file in the `config/packages` directory of your installation.
-Name the file however you like, for example `cjw_config_processor.yaml` and then set the following (partially) optional options:
+To do that, you can create a yaml file in the `config/packages` directory of your installation (the config can also be added to any other existing yaml file in the config directory).
+If you did create a new file, name the file however you like, for example `cjw_config_processor.yaml`.
+Finally, set the following (partially) optional options:

 ```yaml
 # example settings